mui/material-ui/docs/pages/blog/2021-q2-update.md

 ### Advanced components

 - 🚀 Make the first stable release of the Data Grid, with the core on v5.
+(We will continue to support its use with v4.)
 - ✨ Resume work on the [key features](https://github.com/mui-org/material-ui-x/issues?q=is%3Aopen+label%3A%22linked+in+docs%22+sort%3Areactions-%2B1-desc), after a quarter focused on stability.
 - 🗓 Execute on all the items in the [public roadmap](https://github.com/mui-org/material-ui-x/projects/1).
 - ❓ Please upvote [GitHub issues](https://github.com/mui-org/material-ui-x/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc) if you want us to focus on a specific problem.
 The number of 👍 helps us to prioritize.

 ### Design kits

-- Handle designers' pain and bug reports to polish the product.
+- Handle designers' pain and bug reports to polish the products.
 - Run a survey on thousands of customers to identify important improvement opportunities.
 Should we build plugins to more easily switch the token variables between design and code?
 Should we add more in context examples?
 Should we focus on inconsistencies? etc.